-The Department of Administrative Services (DAS) Construction Services (CS) Environmental Planning and Energy Unit provides assistance on environmental and energy issues associated with State Building Construction Projects.
+The Department of Administrative Services (DAS) Construction Services (CS) Environmental Planning and Energy Unit provides assistance on the following topics, as they relate to State Building Capital Construction Projects.

 - Connecticut Environmental Policy Act (CEPA):

 Identify and evaluate the impacts of proposed state actions that may significantly affect the environment, providing DAS/CS with information necessary to decide whether to proceed with a project.